Last Updated on August 7th, 2019

 Pemphigus vulgaris is a blistering disease.
 It sometimes produces blisters that look like pimples, but it’s not caused by infection.
-Instead, phemphigus vulgaris is an autoimmune condition that can result for hyperactivity of the immune system after dealing with a serious infection—including acne.
+Instead, pemphigus vulgaris is an autoimmune condition that can result from hyperactivity of the immune system1 after dealing with a serious infection—including acne.
 Treatments that work for acne, however, won’t work for pemphigus vulgaris.

 Pemphigus vulgaris is almost unheard of children and teens and it is uncommon in the elderly.
 This condition usually occurs after some kind of trigger.
 That trigger may be treatment with blood pressure medications in the angiotension receptor inhibitor (ACE-inhibitor) class, usually medications with names that end in -il, such as lisinopril or ramipril.
 It also occurs after treating with a medication called penicillamine, which is most commonly used to treat rheumatoid arthritis.

 The blisters caused by this condition begin in the mouth and then spread to the face, scalp, and trunk.
 They tend to ooze and peel.
 They are easily detached.
 They can be as dangerous to health as severe burns, and 5 to 15% of people who develop pemphigus vulgaris die of the disease.

 The blistering of the skin in the second stage of pemphigus vulgaris is sometimes mistaken for severe acne.
 Acne, however, never begins with mouth sores.
 Also, acne usually involves hardened plugs of dried sebum that clog pores3.
 They are hard to remove.
 Pemphigus vulgaris is not limited to pores.
 It makes the skin easy to pull away, leaving raw, exposed tissue beneath.

 Also, while acne is treated on the skin, pemphigus vulgaris requires whole-body therapy.
 The most important therapies are designed to stop the immune system’s attack4 on the skin.